json-structure/primer-and-samples/json-structure-primer.md

 ## 1. Introduction

-JSON Schema has been in development since ca. 2009 and has gone through several iterations.
-The industry has largely standardized on "Draft 7" of JSON Schema, with subsequent releases seeing comparatively weak adoption.

 There are rapidly growing needs for a standardized (IETF RFC) schema language that can describe data types and structures and whose definitions map cleanly to programming language types and database constructs as well as into the popular